Raghav0079/ML-Uncovering-patterns/README.md

 - Additional contributors and community members are welcome to propose enhancements, report bugs, or suggest features.
 Feel free to submit Pull Requests or open an Issue on GitHub.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details